Tuesday, June 29, 2021

 We see ourselves as so disconnected from the rest of the life on this planet, and we arrange our civilizations in such a way that encourages this mentality.
 But for what?
 What exactly are we trying to achieve?
 What is the goal we are setting for our purposes in life?

-And then, only in our later years do we realize, now that we have the spare time to actually live and experience our lives, how fast it all went by.
-How often we were disassociating, on autopilot, not even actually experiencing this gift we have been given.
+And then, only in our later years do many of us realize, now that we have the spare time in retirement to just live and experience our lives, how fast it all went by.
+How often we were disassociating, on autopilot, not actually experiencing this gift we have been given.
 How many regrets we may have, how many people we stepped on, how many times we ignored people who needed help.
 How many times our pleas for help were ignored, the same way we ignored others'.
 So often do we only realize our mistakes once they affect us directly.

-Our purpose and legacy in this existence is made by our own actions.
-We wouldn't be capable of independent thought if we weren't meant to use it.
+Our purpose and legacy in this existence is crafted by our own actions.
+We are capable of independent thought; it is just a matter of using it.
 So many of these answers are right in front of our faces, and yet we continue asking why, as though something put us here for some reason other than to exist.
-We are so desperate to avoid using this independent thought we are given, when maybe it might be the very reason for our existence.
-Perhaps the very system that encourages individualism and "everyone for themself" is the temptation so many religions warn to avoid.
+We are so desperate to avoid using this independent thought we are given, so afraid of the perceived responsibility, but what if it was the very meaning behind our existence?
+Or what if the very system that encourages individualism and "everyone for themself" is the temptation so many religions warn to avoid?

 All of these issues, every one of them, is unnecessary - artificial - fabricated by our own selves.
 We are at a point on this Earth where we can have nothing to fear.
 And yet we are so deeply terrified at the very thought of not being afraid of something that we invent things to be afraid of.
 This very nature within ourselves has generated a culture of many fears, nearly all of which are imposed by our own species.

-But again, we are so wrapped up in all of this, despite the fact none of it will matter whatsoever once we have destroyed ourselves.
-We believe it to be so important, and yet it is all meaningless in the face of the changes we cannot prevent.
-We are so limited in scope that we only see in 3 dimensions, and our only thought it so try and expand past our limited sight, rather than to simply enjoy what we have, where we are, right now.
+But again, we are so wrapped up in all of this, despite the fact none of it will matter whatsoever in the end.
+We believe it to be so important, and yet it is all meaningless in the face of changes we cannot prevent.
+We are so limited in scope that we only see in 3 dimensions, yet our only thought is to try and expand past our limited sight, rather than to simply enjoy what we have, where we are, right now.

 Right now is forever.

 All of time is now.
-And if we can't live in the now, then we will not have lived for all time.
+If we cannot live in the now, then we will not have lived for all time.

 If we cannot be true to ourselves, then can we be true to anyone?

-If we cannot take action to make this a better place to live, then can we acknowledge or accept that we contributed to so much unhappiness in everyone, including ourselves?
+If we refuse to contribute to making this a better place to live, can we truly acknowledge or accept that we are partly responsible for so much unhappiness, including our own?

 Practically every single religion and spiritual belief we have ever developed has this one rule in common: